hashicorp/consul/website/source/docs/guides/containers-guide.md

 client-1  172.17.0.3:8301  alive   client  1.5.2  2         dc1  <default>
 ```

-In this guide, you are binding your containerized Consul server's client address to 0.0.0.0 which allows us to communicate with our Consul cluster with a local Consul install.
+In this guide, you are binding your containerized Consul server's client address to 0.0.0.0 which allows us to communicate with our Consul datacenter with a local Consul install.
 By default, the client address is bound to localhost.

 ```sh
 $ which consul